Hansmu/js-weird-parts/Readme.md

 to a variable.
 A **statement**, however, does not return, just does work.
 Ex an `if` or a function declaration, which is named.
 An anonymous function is an expression as it returns the function declaration.

+Primitive values are passed by value, that means that a copy of the variable is created when a variable refers to it.
+Objects are by reference, that means that each variable gets a reference to the variable, instead of getting a copy.